French-isotope/arduino-codes/I2c_works/README.md

 If the response is 0xA1, it confirms that the address change was successful.

 ### Steps to Upload and Run the Code:
-Connect the Rangefinder to the Arduino:
+Connect the sensor to the Arduino:

-SDA pin on the rangefinder to A4 pin on the Arduino.
+SDA pin on the sensor to A4 pin on the Arduino.
-SCL pin on the rangefinder to A5 pin on the Arduino.
+SCL pin on the sensor to A5 pin on the Arduino.
-5V pin on the rangefinder to the 5V pin on the Arduino.
+5V pin on the sensor to the 5V pin on the Arduino.
-GND pin on the rangefinder to the GND pin on the Arduino.
+GND pin on the sensor to the GND pin on the Arduino.
 Upload the Code:

 ## Open the Arduino IDE.